necro-nemesis/LabyrinthAP/README.md

 sudo apt-get dist-upgrade
 sudo reboot
 ```
-5. Set the WiFi country in raspi-config's / armbian-config's **Localisation Options**: `sudo raspi-config` or 'sudo arbmian-config' for RasperryPi or OrangePi respectively.
+5. Set the WiFi country in raspi-config's / armbian-config's **Localisation Options**: `sudo raspi-config` or `sudo arbmian-config` for RasperryPi or OrangePi respectively.

 6. If you have an older Raspberry Pi without an onboard WiFi chipset, the [**Edimax Wireless 802.11b/g/n nano USB adapter**](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/global/wireless_adapters_n150/ew-7811un) is an excellent option – it's small, cheap and has good driver support.